-I fell in love with Marrakech, it is so romantic and the food is amazing, but I wanted the Wandering Kiwi family to go on a Morocco desert adventure.
-It felt important to me to get out of the city that has become in part a tourist town and see something of the rest of the Morocco during our week-long visit.
+Marrakech it is so romantic and we had an amazing foodie experience there but I wanted the Wandering Kiwi family to get out of the city for a Morocco desert adventure.
+It felt important to me to get out of the ever-popular red city and see something of the real Morocco during our week-long visit.

 There are two places where tours take travellers to see the Moroccan desert, on two or three-day adventures from Marrakech.
 Erg Chebbi is the long-established contender while Erg Chegaga is a more recent addition.
 I wasn’t sure which to choose until I read this useful blog post and talked to the Desert Candles tour company.